floweredscarf/su25/projects/proj3/checkoff.md

 ## Attendance

-Both partners should be present **in-person** for the checkoff.
+If applicable, both partners should be present **in-person** for the checkoff.

-{: .info}
-> If one partner is sick, traveling, or has some other **documented** excuse, please fill out the [Project 3 Checkoff Extenuating Circumstances Form](https://docs.google.com/forms/d/e/1FAIpQLSemhqG4c2vAaAHQAfJVM_0ZMPZwtSOZbwHnmySKZaj6k50bLQ/viewform?usp=sharing) **before the time of your checkoff slot**.
-> Once completed, proceed with the checkoff as normal with your partner on a Zoom hosted by you.
->
-> It's your responsibility to make sure that the remote partner is on call before the checkoff starts.
-We can't wait for you to open a Zoom call after the checkoff slot has already started.

 ## Setup